Pelvic pain management

 There are some self-care things you can do for some kinds of pelvic pain.
 Some conditions may get better with diet changes, drinking more water, stress management, increased physical activity or use of over-the-counter medications.

-When you see a doctor for pelvic pain, they’ll want to know if the pain is sharp, stabbing, dull or achy.
+When you see a doctor for lower abdominal pain, they’ll want to know if the pain is sharp, stabbing, dull or achy.
 They’ll also ask if it’s mostly in one spot or if it’s spread over a large area.
-You’ll have a physical exam and they may order imaging, blood tests, urine tests or other testing to pinpoint the cause or causes of your pain.
+You’ll have a physical exam and they may order imaging, blood tests, urine tests or other testing to pinpoint the underlying cause of your pain.

 Some causes of pelvic pain will get better with antibiotics or other prescription drugs.
 Some may need surgery.
 Others may get better with physical therapy.
-Your provider will work with you to make a treatment plan to lessen your pain and address any underlying conditions.
+Your provider will work with you to make a treatment plan to lessen your pain and address any variety of conditions.

 Get care